Hackuarium/simple-spectro/docs/4-tests/battery/README.md

 # Battery

-In order to evaluate the bettery we have done experiments to exhaust the battery.
+In order to evaluate the battery we have done experiments to exhaust the battery.

 This experiment was done on `D1`.